YolaniZ/YOLZIT318-pto2508-GroupA-Yolani-Zito/README.md

 ### Part 1: Self-Assessment Reflection

 1. **Skills Analysis**:

     - List your current skills and areas of expertise.
     - Identify skills you need to develop or improve.

+    **Skills Analysis and ares of expertise**

+    -HTLM
+    -CSS
+    -Basic Javascript

 2. **Interests and Values**:

     - Describe your key interests related to your career.